Elsje Christiaens

 Elsje Christiaens (c.
-1646 in Jutland – 1664 in Amsterdam) was a Danish girl who, aged 18, murdered her landlady with an axe in Amsterdam.
+1646 in Jutland – 1664 in Amsterdam) was a Danish woman who, aged 18, murdered her landlady with an axe in Amsterdam.
 She confessed and was executed.
 Her body was exhibited at the Volewijk, a field on the northern shore of the IJ, and Rembrandt van Rijn produced two drawings of it.

 Crime

 Elsje had come to Amsterdam from her native Jutland to seek work as a maid, but was unable to find a job.
-Eventually she got into an argument with her landlady at the Damrak because she couldn't pay the rent.
-The fight escalated, the landlady grabbed a broom, threatening to take Elsje's few belongings, while Elsje took up an axe, killing her opponent.
+Eventually she got into an argument with her landlady at the Damrak because she could not pay the rent.
+The fight escalated, the landlady grabbed a broom, threatening to take Elsje's few belongings, while Elsje took up an axe and killed her opponent.
 When a neighbour came in to find what the noise was about, Elsje took a coat and some linen out of another guest's chest and fled, covered in blood.
-In a possible suicide attempt, she jumped into the Damrak canal, but was pulled out of the water by passers-by.
+In a possible suicide attempt, she jumped into the Damrak canal, but was pulled out of the water by passersby.
 After her arrest and confession, she was sentenced to death by the city magistrates.

 Her public execution by strangling at a garrote took place at the Dam Square in Amsterdam.
 She was sentenced to being hit several times with the axe she had used before being strangled.
 Her body and the axe were then exhibited at a pranger in the Volewijk.